-ers who have had a significant first career under social security.
+not intended to affect those teachers who have had a significant first career under social security.
 However, this is defined as 30 years of "substantial" social security earnings.
-That is, if you worked for 30 years or more and earned the "substantial earnings" amount each year (see chart below), you are totally exempt from the WEP and will receive all of your estimated benefits.
+That is, if you worked for 30 years or more and earned the "substantial earnings" amount each year (see chart to the right), you are totally exempt from the WEP and will receive all of your estimated benefits.
 If you had 21-29 years of substantial earnings under social security, your reduction will be scaled down from the normal reduction of approximately 40%.